Is Graco’s 4ever all-in-one option really the only seat you’ll ever want to buy?

-First, we have a six position recline.
-This is a really important feature, since you’re able to use the seat rear facing, and forward facing.
+First, we have a six-position recline.
+This is a really important feature since you’re able to use the seat rear-facing and forward-facing.
 You need to be able to recline it to get it to the right level, as shown by the awesome bubble level indicator on the side.
 Anytime you have a convertible car seat, you want lots of recline options so that you can have it safely installed, but also so that your child will be comfortable.

-Speaking of comfort, let’s move on to the next feature: the 10 position easy adjust harness and headrest in one.
+Speaking of comfort, let’s move on to the next feature: the 10-position easy adjust harness and headrest in one.
 Graco’s Simply Safe harness system is amazing, as you don’t have to worry about rethreading your buckles.
 You can just move the headrest to one of 10 positions to get a safe fit for your child.
 One thing I don’t like about that feature on this particular car seat is that it seems to fit weird.
 The headrest is really bulky depth-wise, and it causes the child’s head to somewhat protrude forward.
-You really have to work to get the headrests in the right position, the recline the right position, and get the bubble level indicator to the right position.
-Once you do that, your kid is golden, but it can take a lot of trial-and-error to get to that golden area.
+You really have to work to get the headrests in the right position, the recline in the right position, and get the bubble level indicator to the right position.
+Once you do that, your kid is golden, but it can take a lot of trial and error to get to that golden area.

-Third, we have a machine washable seat pad.
+Third, we have a machine-washable seat pad.
 Yay!
 And another bonus is that you don’t have to uninstall a car seat to remove the seat pad.
 You can just unhook it in all the right places while it’s still in the car, do your washing, and put it back on.
 It’s all very simple and actually easy to do.

 Fourth, this thing is not short of storage.
 Their storage for your kid in the form of two cup holders, one on either side.
 These cup holders can pop out and can definitely be pulled off by a strong and naughty toddler.
 But, they are huge!
 I’m talking they can fit any sippy or child drink up.
 It definite perk.
 And another perk is the harness storage compartment featured on the 4Ever Extend2Fit Car Seat.
-This is amazing and smart built-in storage that helps parents keeps all the parts and pieces of this car seat where they should be, and makes it more streamlined once you decide to go to a booster mode, so you don’t have extra straps dangling around or sitting on the back of the seat digging into your child’s back.
+This is amazing and smart built-in storage that helps parents keep all the parts and pieces of this car seat where they should be, and makes it more streamlined once you decide to go to a booster mode, so you don’t have extra straps dangling around or sitting on the back of the seat digging into your child’s back.